AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-review-and-workfront-goals-sections/review-goals-in-pulse.md

 1. Click **Add a comment** to add a comment for the goal, then click **Post**.
 The comment is visible in the Check-in area, as well as the Updates tab of the Goal Details panel.
 We recommend that you use the Pulse section to comment on goals that have not been updated in a while and ask the goal owner for an update.

 1. (Optional) Click **Show all updates** to display all goal updates.
 This opens the Updates tab in the Goal&nbsp;Details panel on the right.
 1. Click the name of a goal to open the **Goal Details** panel on the right and review more information about the goal as well as manage it and its results and activities.
-For information about reviewing individual goals, see [Update goals in the Goal Details panel in Adobe Workfront Goals](../../workfront-goals/goal-management/update-goals-in-goal-details-panel.md).
+For information about reviewing individual goals, see [Update goals in the Goal details section in Adobe Workfront Goals](../../workfront-goals/goal-management/update-goals-in-goal-details-panel.md).
 1. (Optional and conditional) Click **the alignment icon** ![](assets/align-icon.png) to open the goal in the Goal Alignment section, if the goal is aligned to other goals.

 1. (Optional) Expand the **Goals per page** drop-down menu and select from the following options to display additional goals: